Bryniarski History, Family Crest & Coats of Arms

 The surname Bryniarski was first found in Polesie, the largest province of Poland.
 It is inhabited by Ruthenians, called Polesians, of Ukrainian descent.
 The main towns are those of Brest Litovsk, Pinsk, Kobryn, Kamenets, Litovsk, and Luninets.
 It was in this province that the renowned Radziwills and Sapiehas held their vast estates.
 Wolczyn was the seat of the Czartoryski family.
 The surname became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Bryniarski family
+Early History of the Bryniarski family

 This web page shows only a small excerpt of our Bryniarski research.
 Another 106 words (8 lines of text) covering the years 1500, 1520, 1632, and 1704 are included under the topic Early Bryniarski History in all our PDF Extended History products and printed products wherever possible.